nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ## Maintenance

-For mixnode upgrade, firewall setup, port configuration, API endpoints, VPS suggestions, automation and more, see the [maintenance page](./maintenance.md)
+For mix node upgrade, firewall setup, port configuration, API endpoints, VPS suggestions, automation and more, see the [maintenance page](./maintenance.md)